Clumpy Outflows from Super-Eddington Accreting Black Holes I: Radiation Hydrodynamics Simulations and Observational Implications: Clumpy outflows: properties and observables

-To investigate the clump properties in more detail, we show in the middle and right panels of Figure~\ref{fig_clumpyoutflow} the density and radial (line-of-sight) velocity profiles along five polar angles ($\theta = 9^\circ, 14^\circ, 19^\circ, 29^\circ,$ and $44^\circ$).
-The regions that satisfy the ionization-parameter criterion are highlighted with thick black curves.
-In the middle panel, offsets are added to the five profiles for better visualization.
+To investigate the clump properties in more detail, we show in bottom panels of Figure~\ref{fig_clumpyoutflow} the density and radial (line-of-sight) velocity profiles along five polar angles ($\theta = 9^\circ, 14^\circ, 19^\circ, 29^\circ,$ and $44^\circ$).
+Along each line of sight, density and outflowing radial velocity are plotted as profiles with thin solid curves.
+The ionization parameter is computed simultaneously along that line-of-sight, and regions that satisfy our clump-selection criterion are highlighted as thick black segments in the profiles.
+In the bottom left panel, offsets are added to the five profiles for better visualization.
 A single clump is clearly identified along $\theta = 9^\circ$, while multiple clumps are clearly identified along $\theta = 14^\circ$ and $19^\circ$.
 At $\theta = 29^\circ$, the ionization parameter satisfies the criterion over a more extended radial region compared to other angles.
 This means that individual clumps become larger in size, but the number of clumps does not increase significantly.
 The clumps appear as local density maxima in the radial profiles, with typical sizes of a few to several tens of $r_{\rm g}$.
-The right panel shows that these clumps achieve outflow velocities in the range of $0.05$--$0.2~c$, which are slightly lower or comparable to the observational values.
+The bottom right panel shows that these clumps achieve outflow velocities in the range of $0.05$--$0.2~c$, which are slightly lower or comparable to the observational values (see Extended Data Table 1 in \cite{Xrism+2025} for velocities of clumpy outflows in PDS 456).
 Note that the results along $\theta = 44^\circ$ are strongly affected by the disk boundary condition beneath the disk surface, and thus may not represent the physical outflow properties, but are shown for reference.
+Combining the right panels, we notice a positive relation between wind velocity and ionization parameters by visual inspection: high velocity winds occurs at smaller polar angles where ionization parameters are tend to be higher (redder in the top {right} panel) as noted in \cite{Xu+2025} for PDS 456.
+However, we refrain from further interpretation due to simplified radiation transfer treatment in current simulations.